hashicorp/terraform-provider-google/website/docs/r/compute_route.html.markdown

 sending virtual machine's routing table will be dropped.

-A Route resource must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
+A Route resource must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, nextHopVpnTunnel, or nextHopIlb.

 To get more information about Route, see: